 - HAIR MASK – Prior to my coconut oil craze I would invest hundreds of dollars in fancy conditioning treatments that would produce average results.
 However, I quickly discovered that just as coconut oil works wonders on your skin, it will also give your hair a silky texture and tons of shine.
 Once a month, I will use coconut oil as a hair mask after I’ve washed my hair.
 Here are my steps to doing a hair mask: 1) Simply heat up 3 to 5 tablespoons of coconut oil in the microwave, until it is a warm liquid.
 2) Then apply it to your hair, concentrating on your ends.
 3) Put a plastic shower cap around your head, and secure everything with a small towel.
 4) Apply heat directly to the towel using a blow dryer.
 This allows the hair follicles to expand, and absorb more coconut oil without causing damage.

 - COOKING OIL – Coconut oil is a great ingredient to have in the panty because it is one of the healthiest oils to use when cooking.
+Plus, there are tonnes of options from c60purplepower.com and other retailers like them, so thankfully, you’re not limited to only one kind of coconut oil.
 Unlike animal fats and other saturated fats (butter), which is made up of triglycerides (LCT), coconut oil is made up of medium chain triglycerides (MCT).
 MCT’s are easier to digest, and actually help improve levels of “good” HDL cholesterol.